Regulations on project funding

 4 The SNSF may award global budgets and approve transfers between the individual cost categories during the funding period.
 The details are set out in separate provisions of the SNSF.

 5 Grants to cover costs incurred through exemption from teaching duties may be applied for and awarded in accordance with separate provisions stipulated by the SNSF, provided that the exemption from teaching duties has a direct positive effect on the funded research.
-This provision applies only to projects in the humanities and social sciences.
+4 This provision applies only to projects in the humanities and social sciences.

-Article 9 Eligible costs for career measures
+Article 8 Eligible costs for career measures

 1 The following costs for career measures are covered:

-- Mobility grants;
+b.
+Mobility grants;

-- Gender equality grant.
+c.
+Gender equality grant.

 2 The requirements for the assumption of costs and the ceilings set by the SNSF are laid down in the separate provisions issued by the SNSF for these grants.

 3 The grants must be requested in the applications or during the running time of the grant.
-The SNSF may stipulate that the costs of some of these measures be debited to the grant without any corresponding request having been made.
+The SNSF may stipulate that the costs of some of these measures be debited to the grant without any correspond-ing request having been made.
 In such cases, the SNSF pays an additional amount (deficit guarantee) if the project funds prove to be insufficient.

 4 The SNSF awards grants to cover the costs of salaries for the period during which researchers are relieved of their clinical activities and can focus on their research projects.
 These grants aimed at protecting the research time of clinical researchers may be applied for and awarded in accordance with separate provisions stipulated by the SNSF within the limited period defined by the SNSF.
 This provision applies only to clinical research projects.

-Article 10 Grants for collaborative projects
+Article 9 Grants for collaborative projects

 Article 11 Grants for project completion